SlimBloodworth/michellerenee-portfolio/README.md

 ### What I learned

 - How to setup the DNS to point to GitHubPages to host this site.
-This was a bit of a hassels and i ran into several issues, so it was a lot of informative research in trouble shooting.
+This was a bit of a hassels and I ran into several issues, so it was a lot of informative research in trouble shooting.

 ### Continued development